meditating daily

 In my experience, Yoga Nidra is the most effortless way to meditate, especially if your goal is relaxation.
 Yoga Nidra is a fully guided meditation that uses a systematic method of directing your awareness to induce relaxation and help alleviate physical, emotional, and mental tensions.
 Even a brief Yoga Nidra practice can offer a deeply restorative experience.

-How I discovered the power of daily meditation
+how I discovered the power of daily meditation

 My meditation journey began in 2015 with a mindfulness meditation workshop.
+Meditation didn’t come naturally to me, but a small voice within motivated me to continue practicing.

 In 2019, my mother left this earthly realm.
 I turned to meditation to cope with my grief and set the intention to meditate daily for thirty consecutive days.
 Instead, I meditated for more than seventy days.